Liechtensteiner nationality law: Bought citizenships

-Until 1864, it was possible for Liechtenstein citizens not to hold local citizenship.
+Until 1864, it was possible for Liechtenstein citizens to not hold local citizenship.
 Beginning in that year, any person naturalising as a Liechtenstein citizen would be guaranteed to be accepted by a local community, provided that they could pay the entrance fees that these communities continued to charge.
 Liechtensteiner women who married foreign men automatically lost their Liechtenstein citizenship, and foreign women who married Liechtensteiner men became citizens.
 The 1864 changes also attempted to remedy the anomalous situation of the Hintersassen.
 While they were previously only able to become local citizens at the discretion of the communities, they became eligible to acquire that status by right, although only with payment of an entry charge.
 Some local communities persisted in rejecting integrating this group and demanded exorbitant fees to block their entry, leading to intervention by the central government.

 Fees were only charged for obtaining local citizenship until 1920.
 Legislative reform in that year allowed the state to begin charging applicants for Liechtenstein citizenship a monetary fee, which would be at least 20 per cent of the fee levied by the municipalities.
 Additionally, the national government could waive the requirement for renouncing previous nationalities "in cases worthy of special consideration".
 The fees for these "bought citizenships" were constantly increased; each applicant could expect to pay 15,000 Swiss francs for local citizenship and 7,500 for national citizenship in 1934, rising to 25,000 and 12,500 francs by 1938.
 Applicants for this pathway to citizenship were not required to reside in Liechtenstein nor did they need to have any family connections to the country, but also did not receive a local citizenship as part of the naturalisation process.
 Children born to individuals with a purchased citizenship received citizenship by descent as normal, which led to further grants of citizenship by purchase being restricted only to persons aged 50 or older in 1938.